Mirena Lawsuit Information

 The manufacturer of Mirena isn't the only entity that may be liable for injuries related to the device.
 Healthcare providers, such as physicians, are required to provide patients with a professional level of medical care.
 When healthcare providers breach this duty, they may be liable for medical malpractice.
 For example, a doctor may be liable if he or she inserted the IUD improperly or failed to disclose the risks and complications related to Mirena.

 If you've experienced health issues related to your IUD, the first step is to find out the type of IUD you have.
-If you discover you have a Mirena IUD, you may want to consider having an experienced products liability lawyer review your situtation to learn more about your legal options.
+If you discover you have a Mirena IUD, you may want to consider having an experienced products liability lawyer provide a free initial review of your situtation to learn more about your legal options.
 You shouldn't delay, because a law called a statute of limitations generally restricts your time for taking legal action.